Ukraine war latest: Russian Tu-134 aircraft set on fire over 1,000 km away from Ukraine, claims military intelligence

 The Ukrainians launched their cross-border incursion in Kursk Oblast, claiming to have initially seized 1,300 square kilometers (500 sq miles).
 However, they are now facing increasing pressure from Russian reinforcements.

-Kyiv stated that it would adhere strictly to international humanitarian law when dealing with Russian civilians in Kursk oblast, and invited the United Nations and the International Committee of the Red Cross (ICRC), to “join humanitarian effort.”
+Kyiv stated that it would adhere strictly to humanitarian when dealing with Russian civilians in Kursk oblast, and invited the United Nations and the International Committee of the Red Cross (ICRC), to “join humanitarian effort.”
 The Kremlin dismissed the move as a “provocation.”

 Commander: First Ukrainian troops crossed into Kursk oblast 2 days before incursion

-said that the 80th Air Assault Brigade of Ukraine crossed into the Kursk Oblast just two days before Kyiv began its operation in the Russian area, assisting the subsequent offensive.
+Pavlo Rozlach said that the 80th Air Assault Brigade of Ukraine crossed into the Kursk Oblast just two days before Kyiv began its operation in the Russian area, assisting the subsequent offensive.
 The interview was aired by TSN on October 13.

 The company attacked a Russian fort near the border when the operation began.
 The commander said that the successful operation had paved the way for Ukrainian vehicles to enter the country.